Constant-Int/Constant-Int.github.io/aboutme.md

 cover-img: /assets/img/scene_2.jpg
 ---

-My name is Weiyuan Gong (龚维元), a first-year graduate student at [John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/), [Harvard University](https://www.harvard.edu/).
-I am fortunate to work with [Prof. Sitan Chen](https://sitanchen.com/).
+My name is Weiyuan Gong (龚维元), and I'm currently a first-year graduate student at [John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/) at [Harvard University](https://www.harvard.edu/), where I have the privilege of working with [Prof. Sitan Chen](https://sitanchen.com/).

-I am working on exploring the intersection of quantum information, machine learning theory, and quantum complexity theory.
-I am also interested in other topics including near-term quantum applications, quantum simulation, optimization theory, and designing algorithms.
+My research primarily focuses on the intersection of quantum information, machine learning theory, and quantum complexity theory.
+Additionally, I am exploring a range of other topics, including near-term quantum applications, quantum simulation, optimization theory, and algorithm design.

-Before entering Harvard, I got my B.E. from Yao Class, [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/) advised by [Prof. Dong-Ling Deng](https://iiis.tsinghua.edu.cn/en/dengdl/) at the [Center for Quantum Information (CQI)](https://cqi.tsinghua.edu.cn/en/).
-Here is my [CV](assets/files/CV_WG_4_24.pdf).
+Prior to my studies at Harvard, I completed my Bachelor of Engineering at Yao Class, [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), under the guidance of [Prof. Dong-Ling Deng](https://iiis.tsinghua.edu.cn/en/dengdl/) at the [Center for Quantum Information (CQI)](https://cqi.tsinghua.edu.cn/en/).
+Please find my [CV](assets/files/CV_WG_4_24.pdf) for more details.

 Email: wgong[at]g.harvard.edu

 ## Miscellaneous

-I enjoy driving, swimming, and playing table tennis.
-I was the leader and the co-founder of the table tennis team for IIIS.
-Appointments for playing table tennis are strongly welcomed!
-I also enjoy taking care of and playing with my potato kitty.
+I have a passion for driving, swimming, and playing table tennis.
+As the leader and co-founder of the table tennis team at IIIS, I enthusiastically welcome opportunities to play!
+Additionally, I take great joy in spending time with my significant other, whom I affectionately refer to as my 'potato kitty'.
+I’m grateful to my potato kitty for helping me polish my homepage.